varvet/serenade.js/reference/define_event.md

 If this option is not given, the value is taken from `Serenade.async`.

+### timeout: Number

+If `async` is true, this option causes all listeners to be called the given amount of milliseconds after `trigger` is called.

+If this option is set to 50 and the event is triggered, and then triggered again after 30ms, both triggers will resolve in the order they were triggered 50ms after the *first* trigger occured.
+You will probably want to use the `optimize` option to optimize both of these triggers into a single invocation.
+This way, you can rate limit at what rate the event is triggered.

+See also the `buffer` option.

+### buffer: true|false

+If the `timeout` option is set to 50, and this option is set to `true`, and the event is triggered, and then triggered again after 30ms, both triggers will resolve in the order they were triggered 50ms after the *last* trigger occured.
+This means that subsequent triggering of the event will reset the timeout.
+This is useful for events which are usually idle, but when triggered occur often in quick succession.

+Think for example of resizing some element via dragging the mouse, such an event might occur very often, but you might not want other things which are dependent on the interaction to only be affected after the dragging stops.

+Again, you will probably want to use the `optimize` option to optimize both of these triggers into a single invocation.

+### animate: true

+When true, this option causes behaviour similar to the `timeout` option, except that it uses `requestAnimationFrame`.

+Note that this option requires the unprefixed versions of `requestAnimationFrame` and `cancelAnimationFrame`.
+These are currently not supported by any browser, so you will need to shim them.

 ### optimize: function(queue) { return args }

 When an event is triggered and the `async` option is `true`, it is pushed onto